the-o-space/Scribe/README.md

 See [extension/README.md](extension/README.md) for extension-specific documentation.

 ### Backend Service
-The backend service handles email-based article conversion (coming soon).
+The backend service handles email-based article conversion (NOT IMPLEMENTED YET).

 See [backend/README.md](backend/README.md) for backend-specific documentation.

+## Installing extension

+1. Download the latest release .zip file from [the-o-space/sub-to-pub/releases](https://github.com/the-o-space/sub-to-pub/releases)
+2. Unzip the file and open your favourite chormium browser
+3. Navigate to `chrome://extensions/`
+4. Enable Developer Mode
+5. Click "Load unpacked" and select the unzipped extension folder
+6. You should see the extension icon in the Chrome toolbar
+7. Navigate to any article on the supported sites and click the extension icon to convert the article to EPUB

 ## Getting Started